 Step 2/3 (set up and fill out Punnett Square): For sex-linked traits we need to list the genotype in a different fashion.
 We must identify the individual as being male or female according to their sex chromosomes.
 Females are XX, and males are XY.

 Step 5 (phenotypic ratio): The individual XRXr will be a female because she has two X chromosomes.
 She will have red eyes because she has Rr.
 The individual with XrY will be a male because he has the X and Y chromosomes.
 He will have white eyes because he has only one allele and it is “r”.
 So from this cross you would expect all of the females to have red eyes and all of the males to have white eyes.

 - Hemophilia is a sex-linked trait.
 A person with hemophilia is lacking certain proteins that are necessary for normal blood clotting.
 Hemophilia is caused by a recessive allele so let “N” stand for the normal clotting allele, and “n” be the allele for hemophilia.
-Since hemophilia is sex-linked, remember a woman will have two alleles (NN or Nn or nn) but a man will have only one allele (N or n)
+Since hemophilia is sex-linked, remember a female will have two alleles (NN or Nn or nn) but a male will have only one allele (N or n).

-- A woman who is heterozygous (a carrier) for hemophilia marries a normal man.
+- A female who is heterozygous (a carrier) for hemophilia marries a male who does not have hemophilia.
 What are the genotypes of the parents?

 - What is the probability that any of the offspring will have hemophilia

 - What is the probability that a male offspring will have hemophilia?